MBA Certificate in Consumer Analytics and Insights

 Yet, while these rich sources of consumer data provide unparalleled opportunity to decision makers to improve their interactions with consumers, they also introduce significant risk and responsibility to managers.
 Recently publicized data breaches and questionable use of data to target consumers reinforce the role of regulators and consumers, as well as organizations, in managing consumer data.

 Students who earn the MBA Certificate in Consumer Analytics and Insights will be prepared to identify sources of data to examine how an organization’s actions affect relevant decisions, select suitable methods to analyze these data, and understand the risks involved.
 Through a series of courses, hands-on consumer analytics projects, and events allowing them to engage with experts, students will learn how to manage consumer analytics projects and translate the results into strategic insights.
-These events will include invitation-only speaker events, events hosted by Georgetown’s Massive Data Institute and other events on campus, as well as events hosted by federal agencies and D.C.-based firms and organizations.
+These events will include invitation-only speaker events, and other events on campus, as well as events hosted by federal agencies and D.C.-based firms and organizations.

 The certificate coursework builds on core MBA coursework by teaching students more about sources of customer data and methods that can be applied to analyze consumer data.